kvarak/dnd/docs/_Classes/warlock.md

     Once you trigger this transformation, you can't do so again until you complete a long rest.

 - #### Crone's Hobbies
-    Choose two of the following skills: Alchemy, Animal Handling, Medicine, Perception, and Survival.
-You gain proficiency with the chosen skills, if you didn't have it already, and have advantage on check made with those skills.
-Whenever you complete a long rest, you may choose new skills from the list.
+    You may spend 2 skill points on one of the following skills: *Craft - Alchemy*, *Animal Handling*, *Medicine*, *Perception* and *Survival*.
+Whenever you complete a long rest, you may move these skills points.

 - #### Curse of Conscription
     *Prerequisite: 7th level, Pact of the Evil eye*